allen505/save-for-later/README.md

 │   └── warehouse.js

-├── README

-└── saveLater.js
+└── README

- - icons folder contains the assets used by the extension
+ - **icons** folder contains the assets used by the extension
- - main.css, html, js are the files which are used to display the content of the popup.
+ - **main.css, html, js** are the files which are used to display the content of the popup.
- - main.js generally deals with the appearance, and event handling parts of the popup
+ - **main.js** generally deals with the appearance, and event handling parts of the popup
- - warehouse.js, as the name suggests deals with storing and retrieving of data.
+ - **warehouse.js**, as the name suggests deals with storing and retrieving of data.
 This is the data which is stored in the browser's local storage to ensure persisting data.